hanjingo/doc/OS/storage.md

 ![index_sequential_method](res/index_sequential_method.png)

-It is the other method of accessing a file that is built on the top of the sequential access method.
+It is the other method of accessing a file that is built on top of the sequential access method.
 These methods construct an index for the file.
-The index, like an index in the back of a book, contains the pointer to the various blocks.
-To find a record in the file, we first search the index, and then by the help of pointer we access the file directly.
+The index, like an index in the back of a book, contains pointers to the various blocks.
+To find a record in the file, we first search the index, and then, with the help of a pointer, we access the file directly.

 ---